Three JUNO nominations for Hamilton artists - Hamilton City Magazine Skip to main content

 Josh Ross, Counterparts and Daniel Lanois are up for awards at the March 29 awards ceremony in Hamilton.
 Justin Bieber, Tate McRae lead the pack with six nominations each.

-The JUNOS, Canada’s Biggest Night in Music, will be broadcast live on CBC from TD Coliseum on March 29.
+The JUNOS, Canada’s Biggest Night in Music, hosted by comedian Mae Martin, will be broadcast live on CBC from TD Coliseum on March 29.
 The show will feature a performance by the beloved Arkells, a rock band that formed in Hamilton and is named after a Westdale street.

-The Canadian Academy of Recording Arts and Sciences (CARAS) unveiled the nominees Tuesday for the 55th Annual JUNO Awards, “marking a defining year that spans global superstardom, breakthrough success, and a historic recognition of Canada's dynamic and diverse music ecosystem.”
+CARAS says the nominees for this year's JUNOS “marking a defining year that spans global superstardom, breakthrough success, and a historic recognition of Canada's dynamic and diverse music ecosystem.”

 In total, this year’s cohort of nominees includes 248 nominations across 47 categories, including 65 artists being nominated for JUNOS for the first time.